 DMH grant recipients must review the performance data they submit to DMH, assess their progress, and use this information to improve the management of their grant.
 Recipients are also required to report on their progress addressing the goals and objectives identified in the grant.
 The assessment should be designed to help you determine whether you are achieving the goals, objectives, and outcomes you intend to achieve and whether adjustments need to be made.
-You will be required to submit a monthly report by the 10th of each month on the performance measures in your grant when you submit your cash request.
+You will be required to submit a monthly report on the performance measures in your grant when you submit your cash request.